JonathanFBell/hello-world/README.md

 # hello-world
 This is my starter guide project.

-My name is Jonathan Bell and I am a Accessibility Analyst.
+My name is Jonathan Bell and I am a Accessibility Developer.
 I live in the USA.